 CRUISE SHIP INJURY LAWYERS

-For more than 20 years I have represented passengers who have been hurt on cruise ships, in cases against Disney, Royal Caribbean, Norwegian, Carnival, Princess, and Holland America.
+For more than 20 years I have represented passengers who have been hurt on cruise ships, in cases against Carnival, Royal Caribbean, Celebrity, Norwegian, Disney, Holland America, Silverseas, or MSC.
 If you have been involved in an accident while taking a cruise, it is important to consult quickly with an experienced maritime lawyer to ensure that your legal rights are protected.
 Please call our cruise accident law firm today toll free at 1-866-597-4529 or email us for a free initial legal consultation.